The Best of the Spinners (1973 album)

-The Best of the Spinners is a 1973 greatest hits album from Philly soul vocal group The Spinners, released on Motown.
+The Best of the Spinners is a 1973 greatest hits album from American Philly soul vocal group The Spinners, released on Motown.

 Recording and release

 This is the first Spinners compilation and represents the string of recordings that the group made for Motown from 1964 to 1970.
 The group had persistent difficulties recording with the label on a consistent schedule, spending over a year signed to Motown before their first recording session and only producing two studio albums in that time.
 The group's contract expired in 1972 and most of the band members decided to leave Motown, but vocalist G. C. Cameron had married Gwen Gordy and had a different contract than the rest of the performers, so he departed the Spinners and encouraged them to add Philippé Wynne; the renewed line-up recorded a string of successful albums produced by Thom Bell for Atlantic Records for the next six years.